Tile Calculator (Floor & Wall Tile Estimator)

 When should you use this tile calculator?

-Use this calculator any time you need to estimate tile quantity before purchasing — whether you are tiling a single bathroom or planning an entire house.
-It is useful at two distinct stages of a project.
+Use this calculator any time you need to estimate tile quantity before purchasing — whether tiling a single bathroom or planning an entire house.

 Planning stage